Why Trump's "Space Force" Won't — and Shouldn't — Happen

 Military space technology has not progressed nearly as far as aviation had by the middle of the last century.
 The hardware does not remotely exist for solo pilots to fly heroic dogfights in low Earth orbit.
 It doesn’t even exist for the kind of robotic space war that Reagan envisioned with his Strategic Defense Initiative (SDI), which burned through $30 billion from 1983 to 1993 trying to come up with x-ray lasers, sub-atomic particle beams and electromagnetic rail guns, all to shoot down incoming missiles—and came away with nothing at all that actually worked.

-That doesn’t mean that the technology the Air Force Space Command has to develop and manage isn’t exquisitely complex and doesn’t take extraordinary skill. it does.
+That doesn’t mean that the technology the Air Force Space Command has to develop and manage isn’t exquisitely complex and doesn’t take extraordinary skill.
+It does.
 Hardening those assets against potential attacks by competing powers is also critical.
 China has not been coy about its drive to develop an offensive satellite destruction capability, while Russia has been nothing but clear about its hopes to regain superpower status—on the land and the sea, and in the air and in space.

 The Space Command could clearly use even more funding to manage all of that, as well as to upgrade and replace existing satellites systems.
 But it can do that within its current Air Force billet.
 “Creation of a separate military service as a ‘Space Force’ is a solution in search of a problem,” said Sean O’Keefe, former Administrator of NASA and currently a professor of citizenship and public affairs at Syracuse University, in response to the President’s announcement.
 “There’s no reason to believe that space-related programs would fare any better than they do today under the U.S. Air Force recognizance.”